ArtyProf/ArtyProf/README.md

 ### Hi there 👋

 My name is **Artur Khutak**.
-I am experieced engineer with 5+ years of experience.
-Now mostly focus on .NET, but willing to sharp my T-shape skills in Front-end and DevOps.
+I am experieced engineer with 6+ years of experience.
+Now mostly focus on .NET, but willing to sharp my T-shape skills in frontend and DevOps.

+As a .NET engineer, I have 5+ years of commercial experience in development, mainly based on ASP.NET Core (Web API).
+Result-driven and active, self-motivated developer, always willing to see Customers' point of view and help them to achieve their goals.
+I am interested in gaining new professional skills and knowledge.
+I aim to become a dynamic and solution-oriented software engineer to help more people achieve their goals and especially would like to work on complex cloud solutions.

+Key Technologies:

+**C#**

+**.NET**

+**Typescript**

+**Angular**

+**Playwright**

+**Azure**

+**AWS**

 ### Socials